plasma-umass/DataDebug/README.md

 Getting CheckCell Source
 ------------------------
 CheckCell depends on an Excel parsing library called "Parcel", also available on GitHub.
 Parcel is a git submodule for CheckCell.
-This means that you should recursively clone the CheckCell repository if you plan to work the source:
+This means that you should recursively clone the CheckCell repository if you plan to work with the source:

 ```
 git clone --recursive https://github.com/plasma-umass/DataDebug.git